-4.1 The procedure described in this test method is designed to provide a method by which the coating weight of zirconium treatments on metal substrates may be determined.
+- 4.1 The procedure described in this test method is designed to provide a method by which the coating weight of zirconium treatments on metal substrates may be determined. - 4.2 This test method is applicable for determination of the total coating weight and the zirconium coating weight of a zirconium-containing treatment.